Sea bass caught from Jolly Mon Reef near Ocean Isle Beach in winter 2026

 I also recommend using a super sharp, flexible filet knife like the Bubba 9" Tapered Flex Filet Knife.

 Winter fishing can be incredibly rewarding, but safety is key.
 Cold fronts, high winds, and rough seas can turn a good day bad quickly.
-Consider downloading the "Windy App", which is what I use for current and future wind, waves, and sea conditions.
+Consider downloading the "Windy" Mobile App, which is what I use for current and future wind, waves, and sea conditions.
 NOAA is also a great source for sea conditions.

 Ideal Conditions for Winter Sea Bass